-Covid-19 also known as coronavirus is an infectious disease that emerged in 2019 and said to have originated from China.
+Covid-19 also known as coronavirus is an infectious disease that emerged in 2019 and is said to have originated from China.
 The virus spreads at a high rate through droplet infection and is transmitted from one individual to another more so those in a crowded environment.
-There are many chances of contacting the virus through coughing and sneezing, individual to individual contact, or contacting with the contaminated surfaces.
+There are many chances of contracting the virus through coughing and sneezing, individual to an individual contact, or contact with the contaminated surfaces.

-Later on in September 2020, there was partial opening of some facilities of which one of them included Tourism.
-National parks, lodges and hotels were opened amidst the pandemic with high observations of the Standard Operating Procedures (SOPs) by WHO.
+Later on, in September 2020, there was a partial opening of some facilities of which one of which included Tourism.
+National parks, lodges, and hotels were opened amidst the pandemic with high observations of the Standard Operating Procedures (SOPs) by WHO.

-All these measures are taken purposely to carb down the wide spread of the virus thereby making it a worry free country for tourist to come to Uganda.
+All these measures are taken purposely to carb down the widespread of the virus thereby making it a worry-free country for tourists to come to Uganda.

 Signs and symptoms of COVID-19

 - Runny nose (Flu)

 - Difficulty in breathing